Mosquito Repellent for Patios, Backyards, and Porches

 - Oil of lemon eucalyptus (OLE) or PMD

-As with most pests, control begins with prevention.
-Here are some steps you can take to help prevent mosquitoes on your property and in your home:
+As with most pests, mosquito control begins with prevention.
+Here are some steps you can take to help prevent mosquitoes on your property and in your home.

 Remove water sources

 Mosquitoes lay their eggs in standing water, so any stagnant water sources — even those as small as a bottle cap — are potential breeding grounds.
 That can include clogged gutters, old tires, garbage cans, tarps, dripping outdoor faucets and more.
 Instead of ignoring standing water, clear it out.
 Tighten tarps so they don't collect water and dump out buckets, garbage cans and any other water-retaining containers.
 Get dripping faucets fixed and keep your gutters clean throughout the year.